hungsu/quartz/content/notes/backup.md

 - Backups that are never tested.
 It's common for people to make backups, and realise on attempting to restore them that they don't work.
 - Backups that take more than 2 days to restore.
 It's common for people to use strange media types for their backups, and find that restoring them takes a long time.
 - Backups that perish.
 All media types degrade over time.
 USB flash drives can last up to 10 years.
-DVDs on a home disc-burner last up to 15 years.[^3] But note that DVD readers only live 2-10 years.
+Optical discs written with a home disc-burner last 5–100 years.[^3] But note that disc readers only live 2-10 years.[^4]
 - Backups that are lost.
-USB flash drives are notorious for this.
-But also, cloud storage accounts can have lost credentials, or a payment method that stops working.
+USB flash drives are notorious for this, particularly because they are so small they don't have room for a written label.
+Cloud storage accounts can also have lost credentials, or a payment method that stops working.

 ## Other people's backups that seem to work